 Once we arrived, we were greeted by approximately 20 other volunteers.
 I’d say the average age ranged from 20-25 (mainly grads taking a travel break after uni).
 Everyone was super friendly and made settling in really easy.
 The accommodation is basic but comfy, with around 4-6 bunk beds to a dorm, all with mosquito nets provided.
 It is a very social environment with the centre of town just a 20 min walk away and a tuck shop 5 mins around the corner.

 The day is divided into morning and afternoon tasks that range from cleaning out the animals cages, walking Shiggy the river turtle (yes you heard it), preparing food for the day’s meals, making new toys for the animals, renovating the enclosures, maintenance work around the sanctuary such as painting and building, and my ultimate favourite – babysitting the baby sloth Sarita and baby howler monkey Feluco!
+We made a new tyre swing for the Capuchin monkeys and a seesaw for the spider monkeys.

 Win the Capuchin enjoying his new tyre swing!